 In May the grebes (a loon-like duck) ‘dance’ doing a Paso Doble-type mating ritual that ends with them rising up on their back feet, wings outstretched, neck arched, and rushing across the water in unison.
 If you’re having trouble picturing it, check out my video here.

-This is such a popular question there’s a brochure devoted to it at the Klamath Falls Visitor Center but the short answer is there’s no big waterfall in Klamath Falls.
+This is such a popular question there’s a brochure devoted to it at the Visitor Center but the short answer is there’s no big waterfall in town.

 You can find the falls the town is named for while strolling the Link River Nature Trail but you’re more likely to notice blue skies from 300 days of sunshine than the tiny stream of water tumbling over the dam.